 Jiquilillo and the surrounding areas face many challenges: unemployment and dependence on seasonal work, volatile and persistently low incomes, and a struggling education system.
 Environmental challenges abound as well.

 We help out by working with the communities to create and support social and environmental programs, while providing an eco-hostel destination for volunteers and guests alike.

-We are accepting applicants for the November 2014 season to help manage the hostel and community projects.
+We are accepting applicants for the November 2015 season to help manage the hostel.
 You must be able to commit to a minimum of six months, with a preferred commitment of one year.
 You must speak a minimum of intermediate conversational Spanish and be fluent in English.
 You must have an interest in eco-tourism, great people skills, and be willing to work ten+ hour days.
 Management and/or hospitality experience is a plus.
-Your responsibilities will include day-to-day operations of running the hostel and community projects.
+Your responsibilities will include day-to-day operations of running the hostel, including managing staff.
 You will be paid a monthly salary and room and board will be provided.